-- ii) IFRS 15, 'Revenue from contracts with customers', in May 2014, the IASB issued IFRS 15 Revenue from Contracts with Customers.
-It replaces existing revenue recognition guidance and provides a single, principles-based five step model to be applied to all contracts with customers.
-The standard replaces IAS 18 'Revenue' and IAS 11 'Construction contracts' and related interpretations.
-The standard is effective for annual period beginning on or after 1 January 2018 and earlier application is permitted, subject to EU endorsement.
-There will be no material impacts to the company as a result of adopting this standard. - iii) IFRS 16, 'Leases', in January 2016, the IASB issued IFRS 16 Leases which replaces the existing leasing standard (IAS 17 Leases) and requires the recognition of most leases on the balance sheet.
-IFRS 16 effectively removes the classification of leases as either finance or operating leases and treats all leases as finance leases for lessees with exemptions for short-term leases where the term is twelve months or less and for leases of low-value items.
+The standards, amendments and interpretations that are issued but not yet effective up to the date of authorisation of the company's financial statements, and that may have an impact on the disclosures and financial position of the company, are disclosed below.
+The company intends to adopt these standards, amendments and interpretations when they become effective i) In January 2016, the IASB issued IFRS 16 Leases (IFRS 16) which replaces the existing leasing standard IAS 17 Leases and requires the recognition of leases on the balance sheet, with optional exemptions for short-term leases where the term is twelve months or less and for leases of low-value items.
+IFRS 16 effectively removes the classification of leases as either finance or operating leases and treats all leases as finance leases for lessees.
 The accounting treatment for lessors remains essentially unchanged, with the requirement to classify leases as either finance or operating.
-The company will adopt IFRS 16 on the effective date of 1 January 2019, and has selected the modified retrospective transition approach.
-The company has also elected to apply the optional exemptions for short-term and low-value leases.
+The company will adopt the standard on the effective date of January 1, 2019 and has selected the modified retrospective transition approach.
+The company has also elected to apply the optional exemption for short-term leases.
 IFRS 16 is not expected to materially impact the company.